siddarthinme/M1_App_Billing_System/1_Requirements/Readme.md

 # Requirements

-Markup : - - - -
+---

 ## Features

-Markup : - - - -
+---

-Markup : _ Generates the invoices by just inserting the items, quantity and unit price.
+- Generates the invoices by just inserting the items, quantity and unit price.
-_ No need of calculator as it is capable of doing all operation that are required to generate invoce.
+  *No need of calculator as it is capable of doing all operation that are required to generate invoce.
-\_ Saves time, as it can do calculations and generate invoice simultaneously.
+  *Saves time, as it can do calculations and generate invoice simultaneously.

-Markup : - - - -
+---

 ## State of Art

-Markup : - - - -
+---

 ## 4W and 1H

-Markup : - - - -
+---

 ### What